ITT Technical Institute: Legal issues

 In September 1998, ITT Tech agreed to settle eight legal proceedings involving 40 former students arising out of their recruitment and education practices at ITT Tech campuses.
 The settlements cost $12.9 million, which included legal fees.

-In 1999 Daniel Graves filed a whistleblower lawsuit against ITT Tech that lasted about 17 years.
-The case was closed in 2003, despite showing a culture of corruption.
+In Daniel Graves filed a whistleblower lawsuit against ITT Tech after a short stint working for the company, alleging compensation for some ITT staff violated the Higher Education Act of 1965 by incentivizing recruiters based on the number of students they enrolled with the school.
+The case alleged a culture of corruption at ITT, and was litigated for about 17 years until ITT prevailed when the US Supreme Court refused to hear an appeal of earlier rulings that the case was dismissed for failure to state a claim.

-In 2004, federal agents raided the company's headquarters and ten of its campuses in Indiana, Texas, Virginia, Florida, Louisiana, Nevada, California, and Oregon.
+In 2004, federal agents served search warrants at the company's headquarters and ten of its campuses in Indiana, Texas, Virginia, Florida, Louisiana, Nevada, California, and Oregon, seeking various student records.
+No civil or criminal charges were made at this time.
 The investigation negatively affected the company's stock and triggered several class-action lawsuits by investors.
-The same year, the Office of the Attorney General for the State of California ("CAG") investigated ITT Technical Institutes in California.
+The same year, the Office of the Attorney General for the State of California (CAG) investigated ITT Technical Institutes in California.
 The CAG's investigation was in response to qui tam actions filed against the company under either state, federal, or both False Claims Acts.
 (Qui tam actions are writs through which private individuals who assist a prosecution can receive part or all of the damages or financial penalties recovered by the government as a result of the prosecution).
 The probe alleged that ITT Tech falsified records relating to student attendance, grades, and academic progress.
 It also said that ITT Tech falsified student grade point average calculations used to qualify students for financial aid under the State's Cal Grant Program and retaliated against employees who may have complained about those alleged acts.
 Omer Waddles, ESI's CEO, and a former counsel for Edward Kennedy, also resigned.